dotnet/arcade/Documentation/DependencyFlowOnboarding.md

 4. Provide a "name" and a "classification"
 5. Click "Execute"

-Currently Swagger is the only way to create Subscriptions and Channels but the plan is for `Darc` to support this as well.
+Currently the REST API is the only way to create Subscriptions and Channels but the plan is for `Darc` to support this as well.